[Part 1] How to set up URL redirection with GCP's global external HTTP(S) load balancer (traditional type)

 ⑤ Set up redirection

-● Path: Specify the path when redirected
+● Path: Specify the path to redirect to

-● Redirect Host: Specify the redirect destination
+● Host Redirect: Specify the redirect destination.

-● Redirect Response Code 301
+● Redirect Response Code: 301

-● HTTPS Redirect: Choose the appropriate one
+● HTTPS Redirect: Please select an appropriate option.

 ⑥ Operation check

-*Please check if you are redirected.
+* Please check if you are redirected.

 summary